realm/realm-dart/README.md

         _*This file should be committed to source control_
 ## Usage

-For usage of Realm Dart see the Realm Flutter usage above
+For usage of Realm Dart see the Realm Flutter usage above.

 # Building the source